wpeverest/user-registration/readme.txt

 16. User Account Page -  Vertical Layout

 == Changelog ==

+= 2.0.5    - 15/11/2021
+* Enhance - Allowed more HTML tags in description of field.
+* Enhance - Login title missing in the Login form.
+* Fix - Form settings preview not showing after editing form name.
+* Fix - Prevent core login redirect to login page with different slug.
+* Fix - Required and Hide Label issue in Safari Browser.
+* Fix - Empty Form when html field used.

 = 2.0.4    - 19/10/2021
 * Enhance  - File and user status in export user csv.